 The Government of Goa with vision to clean rivers in the State on the lines of National Mission for Clean Ganga has launched an initiative to implement AlphaMERS river clean up technology in the State.
-This aim to prevent movement of plastics into the sea, helping to minimize the plastic pollution along the and The beaches. project coast supports State progressing towards achieving SDG goals and improving its the tourism brand value.
+This aim to prevent movement of plastics into the sea, helping to minimize the plastic pollution along the coast and beaches.
+The project supports State progressing towards achieving SDG goals and improving its the tourism brand value.